marcduiker/building-a-resilient-workflow-with-durable-functions/labs/04_adding_servicebus_trigger.md

 Now that your Function App is configured to receive messages let's try and run it locally to verify it does.
 Add a breakpoint to the Servicebus triggered function and run/debug your Function App locally.

 > The Azure Function Runtime should start in a console window and show some diagnostic information.
-If there are any issues with storage and/or service bus configuration you will see the errors in this console.
+If there are any issues with storage and/or service bus configuration we will see the errors in this console.

-> What is format of the message you're receiving?
+> What is format of the message we're receiving?

 > Are there other types which are also acceptable instead of `string`?